Ahmed-Cortex/Ahmed012-EG/README.md

-# Hi there 👋, I'm Ahmed Bishr
+#Hi there, I'm Ahmed Bishr 👋

-## 🚀 About Me

-I'm a passionate software developer with 1.5 years of experience in cross multiplatform (CMP) development, and currently a Master's student in Artificial Intelligence & Machine Learning.
-My skills span AI, cross-platform development, automation, math, and open source.
-I love creating and sharing solutions that push technology forward!
+🤖 Aspiring AI Engineer & Researcher

+I am currently a Master's student in Artificial Intelligence & Machine Learning at the Arab Academy for Science, Technology & Maritime Transport.

+While I have a background in software development, my true passion lies in the mathematical foundations of Deep Learning and the potential of AI to solve complex problems.
+I am currently transitioning my focus entirely to Data Science, Computer Vision, and Neural Networks.

+I believe that the best way to master AI is to understand the "why" behind the equations, not just the "how" of the code.

+🔭 Future Vision & Goals

-My ultimate goal is to become a Fullstack AI Engineer, mastering everything from training AI models to managing infrastructure and delivering end-to-end products.
+My ultimate goal is to become a Fullstack AI Engineer—someone who can not only design and train complex models but also deploy them efficiently into production environments.

-> ⚡ _P.S.
-Most of my best wizardry happens in private repos... so if my contribution graph looks quiet, just know I’m secretly busy building cool things behind the scenes! 🤫_

-- 🌱 Currently studying: Deep Learning, PyTorch, advanced mathematics for ML, and modern AI tools
-- 👯 Looking to collaborate on: Open source, cross-platform projects, and AI/ML initiatives
-- 💬 Ask me about: Python, Java, Kotlin, C, cross-platform apps, AI, ML, PyTorch, math for ML, CMP development, automation, or contributing to open source!
+Short-term Goal: Master the mathematical underpinnings of Deep Learning (Calculus, Linear Algebra, Probability) and become proficient in PyTorch.

+Mid-term Goal: Contribute to open-source ML libraries and publish research in the field of Computer Vision or NLP.

+Long-term Vision: To build end-to-end intelligent systems that are scalable, ethical, and impactful.

+🧠 "I am still learning, exploring, and breaking things.
+This profile is a documentation of my journey from code to cognition."

+🌱 Current Learning Focus

+I am dedicating my time to bridging the gap between theory and practice:

+Deep Learning: Implementing papers from scratch to understand architecture nuances.

+Mathematics: Diving deep into optimization algorithms and statistical learning theory.

+Frameworks: Moving from "using" libraries to "understanding" their internal mechanics (specifically PyTorch).

+🛠️ Tech Stack & Tools

+Core AI & ML

+Data Science & Math

+Engineering Foundation
+( Leveraging my dev background to build better ML pipelines )

 ## 💻 Tech Stack